-11. VALUE OF SALES The reported sales value refers to the sales value of their own products.
-This relates to sales of goods made on the reporting month, whether the products were produced/ manufactured by the establishment during the month or in the other months previously.
-The sales value was net selling price (ex-factory) value relating to the quantity sold.
-The valuation price charged to customers were excluding: a. discounts or rebates; b.
-Charges for carriage outwards; c. commissions to selling agents; d. all other charges such as excise duties paid, sales tax collected by the factory on behalf of the government; and e.
+11. VALUE OF SALES sales manu The s reported sales value refers to the sales value of their own products.
+This relates to s of goods made on the reporting month, whether the products were produced/ ufactured by the establishment during the month or in the other months previously. sales value was net selling price (ex-factory) value relating to the quantity sold.
+The ation price charged to customers were excluding: a. discounts or rebates; b.
+Charges for carriage outwards; C. commissions to selling agents; d. all other charges such as excise duties paid, sales tax collected by the factory on behalf of the government; and e.
 Installation, repairs and construction charges.
-12. NUMBER OF PAID EMPLOYEES Number of paid employees cover as follows: a.
-Paid employees (full-time) - Refers to those who work for at least 6 hours a day and 20 days a month; and b.
-Paid employees (part-time) - Refers to all paid workers who work for less than 6 hours a day and/or less than 20 days a month.
+12. NUMBER OF PAID EMPLOYEES a.F 2 b.F ber of paid employees cover as follows: Paid employees (full-time) - Refers to those who work for at least 6 hours a day and 20 days a month; and Paid employees (part-time) - Refers to all paid workers who work for less than 6 nours a day and/or less than 20 days a month.
 13. SALARIES & WAGES PAID Salaries & wages paid refers to all cash payments, including bonuses, commissions, overtime wages, cost of living allowances and other allowances made to all employees during the reference month.
 The employees' contribution to Employees' Provident Fund (EPF) and Social Security Organisation (SOCSO) is included but the employer's contribution is excluded.
 Allowances to working proprietors, working partners and unpaid family workers and severance and termination pay are not included.
-14. CONFIDENTIALITY The survey is conducted under the provisions of the Statistics Act 1965 (Revised-1989).
-REQUIRED The Act stipulates that the contents of individual returns are CONFIDENTIAL.
+14. CONFIDENTIALITY REQUIRED survey is conducted under the provisions of the Statistics Act 1965 (Revised-1989).
+Act stipulates that the contents of individual returns are CONFIDENTIAL.
 In conformity with the stipulations of this Act, only aggregated figures are published.